FanGShiYuu/CoDrivingLLM/README.md

 #### videos&data 📂:
 Video of vehicle operation and raw data of different cooperative driving method in each experiment.

-#### db folder 📂:
-Store experience in various scenarios.
-It is used in decision-making to acquire past memories and avoid repeating mistakes.

 ### If you have any questions, feel free to contact us (2111219@tongji.edu.cn) 📧.